Botany (species, species)

 Ruiru Eleven is a short hybrid.
 It was launched in 1985 at the Coffee Research Station in Ruiru, Kenya.
 Ruiru 11 can induce rust and coffee berry disease.
 Growing at twice the typical density is likewise highly prolific and steady.

-Several times, the Icatu hybrid was created by crossing Arabica x Robusta and Mundo Novo x Caturra hybrids.
+The Icatu hybrid was created several times by crossing Arabica x Robusta and Mundo Novo x Caturra hybrids.

 Hybrid Arabusta is a quadrupled cross between Arabica and Robusta.